Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Shortcuts to adiabaticity for the Jastrow ansatz

-{The construction of explicit constructions of $\mathscr{H}^{\prime}(t)$ are only restricted to particular cases, including harmonic oscillator~\cite{Muga2010}, scale-invariant dynamics~\cite{delcampo2013shortcuts,deffner2014classical}, integrable systems~\cite{Okuyama16}, etc.} In the engineering of STA for many-body systems, several difficulties may occur: (i) Computing $\mathscr{H}_{1}^{\prime}(t)$ requires knowledge of the spectrum of $\mathscr{H}_{0}^{\prime}$,which is difficult to compute (ii) The potential in $\mathscr{H}_{1}^{\prime}(t)$ usually contain nonlocal terms, i.e., terms that combine both the position and momentum operators and cannot be associated with an external local potential or interaction.
-For scale-invariant invariant dynamics, it was shown that~\cite{delcampo2013shortcuts,deffner2014classical} these two difficulties can be removed and the non-locality of the potential in $\mathscr{H}_{1}^{\prime}(t)$ can be gauged away.
+Known explicit constructions of $\hat{\mathscr{H}}^{\prime}(t)$ are restricted to particular cases, including harmonic oscillator~\citep{Muga2010}, scale-invariant dynamics~\citep{delcampo2013shortcuts,deffner2014classical}, integrable systems~\citep{Okuyama16}, etc. In the engineering of STA for many-body systems, several difficulties may occur: (i) Computing $\hat{\mathscr{H}}_{1}^{\prime}(t)$ requires knowledge of the spectrum of $\mathscr{\hat{H}}_{0}^{\prime}$,which is difficult to compute. (ii) The potential in $\hat{\mathscr{H}}_{1}^{\prime}(t)$ usually contain nonlocal terms, i.e., terms that combine both the position and momentum operators and cannot be associated with an external local potential or interaction.
+For scale-invariant invariant dynamics, it was shown that~\citep{delcampo2013shortcuts,deffner2014classical} these two difficulties can be removed, and the non-locality of the potential in $\mathscr{\hat{H}}_{1}^{\prime}(t)$ can be gauged away.

 However, there is little understanding of the exact counterdiabatic driving in many-particle systems beyond the scale-invariant dynamics.
-To the best of our knowledge, there is not yet an analytical finding of the counterdiabatic driving that is only valid for some specific eigenstate.
-In what follows, we will show that the parent Hamiltonian of the TDCV Jastrow ansatz Eq.~(\ref{eq:TDPHJ}) can be employed to find the counterdiabatic driving of the pseudo-parent Hamiltonian of the TDRV Jastrow ansatz defined in Eq.~(\ref{eq:H0-prime}).
+To the best of our knowledge, there is not yet an analytical finding of the counterdiabatic driving that is only valid for a specific eigenstate.
+In what follows, we will show that the parent Hamiltonian of the complex-valued TDJA Eq.~(\ref{eq:TDPHJ}) can be employed to find the counterdiabatic driving of the prime parent Hamiltonian of the real-valued TDJA defined in Eq.~(\ref{eq:H0-prime}).
 As is clear from Eq.~(\ref{eq:Psi-TDJastrow}), the dynamics is not necessarily scale-invariant.
-Furthermore, the construction does not rely on (\ref{eq:H1prime-exp}) and hence provides an example of constructing exact counterdiabatic Hamiltonian which does not necessarily drive the whole adiabatic manifolds associated with all the energy eigenstates.
+Furthermore, the construction does not rely on (\ref{eq:H1prime-exp}) and hence provides an example where the construction of an exact counterdiabatic Hamiltonian for a given eigenstate does not necessarily drive the whole adiabatic manifolds associated with all the energy eigenstates.
+Indeed, in stark contrast with the case of scale invariance, such construction is simplified by focusing the protocol on a given many-body state.

-As already mentioned in the last section, we shall focus on the harmonic trap, the case of $\eta(t)=0$, and possible variants of CS, Hyperbolic, and LL models.
-The real-valued TDJA and the unitary operator $\mathscr{U}$ are
+As already mentioned in the last section, we shall focus on the case of a harmonic trap with either real-valued two-body trial wave function, i.e., $\theta_{ij}(t)=0$ or $\Gamma_{ij}$ being given by Eq.~(\ref{eq:trial-WF-three}).
+The many-body phase operator and the real-valued TDJA become